4 common problems for IT Managers and how co-sourcing can help

-Hardware, software, telephony, IT security, servers, emails… All requite monitoring and maintenance, and keeping everything on track can be challenging.
+Hardware, software, telephony, IT security, servers, emails… All require monitoring and maintenance, and keeping everything on track can be challenging.
 Not to mention trying to keep up with technological advancements, new security threats and the latest strategic developments.
 One practical solution would be to involve a co-sourcing partner to manage the appropriate tasks and reduce the workload burden.
 For example, your co-sourcing partner could manage IT security, your server platform and web management (e.g. DNS hosting, web design and hosting) whilst you take care of end users, communications and connectivity.

 Problem Two: Skill gaps

 Even an IT manager who oversees multiple team members, will have some skill gaps.
 This means that external support can often be required to fill these gaps, especially in specialist or niche areas.
-It may not be realistic or applicable to hire full-time team members with these skills, so a co-sourcing partner can provide you with the necessary technical assistance to the desired level when the need arises.
+It may not be necessary to hire full-time team members with these skills, so a co-sourcing partner can provide you with the right technical assistance when required.

 Problem Three: Not enough time

 Problem Four: Hitting KPIs

 Like many other departments, the IT department has its own KPIs and targets to hit but this can sometimes feel difficult if your resources are already stretched.
 Co-sourcing provides an efficient, cost-effective and flexible way to optimise results, without drastically increasing overheads or losing control.
-Co-sourcing can free up time so IT Managers can concentrate on the areas best managed by an internal team, confident in the knowledge that experienced partner has responsibility for the rest of the tasks.
+It can free up time so IT Managers can concentrate on the areas best managed by an internal team, confident in the knowledge that experienced partner has responsibility for the rest of the tasks.

-Co-sourcing can be a great option for those businesses who want to maintain, and develop an internal IT team but also require some additional support for particular areas.
-Co-sourcing is not designed to replace an existing team, but rather helps to supplement skill gaps on an as-needed basis.
+Co-sourcing can be a great option for those businesses who want to develop an internal IT team, but also require additional support for particular areas.
+It’s not designed to replace an existing team, but rather help supplement skill gaps on an as-needed basis.